dwalend/Disentangle/README.md

 ScalaGraphMinimizer
 ===================

+Most graph libraries available on the internet provide some way to find shortest paths, almost always via Dijkstra's algorithm.
+However, when you try to use the algorithm provided it doesn't match your needs and is sealed up in the black box of compiled code.

-ScalaGraphMinimizer is a kit for least-subgraph (think shortest-path) algorithms built on [scala-graph](http://www.scala-graph.org/).
+ScalaGraphMinimizer is a kit for customizable graph algorithms built on [scala-graph](http://www.scala-graph.org/).
 The semiring-based graph minimization algorithms let you define exactly what you want to minimize.
 The library's core is based on ideas presented in Cormen’s massive _Algorithms_, “A general framework for solving path problems in directed graphs,” 26.4 in my 1989 copy.
-The high-level semiring structures are composable, which allows for a great deal of code reuse.
+The high-level semiring structures are composable, which allows for a great deal of code reuse and customization.

 The current version is 0.0.1-SNAPSHOT.
 A release version is coming soon.

 I am currently seeking feedback on just what the API should look like.
-Please let me know what could be better and what works well.
+Please let me know what works well and what could be better.